Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 I. The Embedded Analytics Advantage

-Embedded analytics integrates into your platform, eliminating context-switching.
-Users stay in your app while exploring data.
+Embedded analytics integrates into your procurement product, eliminating context-switching.
+Users stay inside the workflow they bought your product for while exploring data.

-• Strategic positioning: You become the source of truth, not just a workflow tool
+• Strategic positioning.
+You become the source of truth for the customer's procurement data, not just a workflow tool.
+That changes the renewal conversation entirely.

 Resources: